Cunningham Equation Calculator (BMR & TDEE)

 Select your typical weekly training intensity for TDEE calculation

-Understanding the Cunningham Equation
+The Cunningham Equation

 The Cunningham equation was developed specifically for very lean athletes and bodybuilders with body fat percentages below 10% (men) or 16% (women).
 Recent research from NCBI demonstrates that Cunningham provides superior accuracy (±3-5%) compared to traditional equations (±10-15%) in elite athletic populations, making it the gold standard for contest preparation and performance optimization.